Overbite

 • Teeth grinding (bruxism).

-• Thumb-sucking, or nonnutritive sucking behavior (NNSB), that occurs past the age of 3.
+• Thumb-sucking or pacifier use that occurs past the age of 3.

 Diagnosis and Tests

 Typically, your dentist is the healthcare provider who first notices an overbite during a physical exam.
-The dentist may take dental X-rays to further examine the overbite and how your teeth align.
+They might take dental X-rays to further examine how your teeth align.

 The dentist may refer you to an orthodontist.
 An orthodontist is a dentist who specializes in tooth and jaw alignment.